jasonchadwick/website-old/README.md

 ---

+*Click the project names for longer descriptions*

+---

-[**chronodrifter**](https://github.com/jasonchadwick/chronodrifter): a 2D puzzle game where the player can change the direction of time.
+[**chronodrifter**](/files/chronodrifter.md): a 2D puzzle game where the player can change the direction of time.
 I am hoping to publish it as a standalone game sometime in the future, and potentially make a 3D version afterwards.
-Live WebGL game at [jasonchadwick.github.io/chronodrifter](https://jasonchadwick.github.io/chronodrifter), and more info [here](/files/chronodrifter.md).
+Live WebGL game at [jasonchadwick.github.io/chronodrifter](https://jasonchadwick.github.io/chronodrifter).

-[**quops**](https://github.com/jasonchadwick/quops-game): a checkers-like board game inspired by quantum computing, where moves consist of applying quantum logic gates to adjacent tiles.
-More info [here](/files/quops.md).
+[**quops**](/files/quops.md): a checkers-like board game inspired by quantum computing, where moves consist of applying quantum logic gates to adjacent tiles.

+[**optimal pulse control**](/files/pulses.md) (summer 2021 - present): used the `Juqbox.jl` package to find optimal control pulses for transmon quantum computers, focusing on qudit operations.
+Found pulses allowing for gate times significantly faster than theoretically expected, opening the door to new qudit-based optimizations to quantum circuits.

+[**fusion plasma prediction neural network**](/files/fusion.md) (summer 2020 research): created a neural network using TensorFlow that can reliably predict fusion plasma density and pressure using only real-time-accessible measurements, for use in control systems.
+Orders of magnitude faster than existing physics-based simulation code, while maintaining high accuracy.

+[**cosmic string research**](/files/cosmicstrings.md) (summer 2019 research): simulated the time evolution and gravitational wave emissions of cosmic strings, proposed creases in spacetime that are leftovers from the expansion of the universe.

 ### Publications